 Electronics are extremely expensive yet easy to break.
 As a result, it could end up costing you an arm and a leg to fix or replace them.
-There are ways that will help you extend the life of your electronics.
+Electronic repairs aren’t cheap.
+You definitely don’t want to end up in debt over it.
+There are ways to do electronic repairs that will help you extend the life of your electronics.

 For Video Game Systems